bube054/ginvalidator/README.md

 The HTTP server should be running, and you can open http://localhost:8080/hello?person=John to salute John!

 > 💡 **Tip:**
 > You can use [Air](https://github.com/air-verse/air) with Go and Gin to implement live reload.
-These automatically restart the server whenever a file is changed, so you don't have to do this yourself!
+This automatically restart the server whenever a file is changed, so you don't have to do this yourself!

 ### Adding a validator